Stacktical/stacktical.github.io/_posts/2019-09-21-ipfs-server-google-cloud-platform.md

 ### Install IPFS

-This is where the fun begins, the installation of IPFS is quite straighforward.
+This is where the fun begins, the installation of IPFS is quite straightforward.
 We use `ipfs-update` tool to install and update IPFS easily:

 ```